La Choy: Early history

 The company was founded in 1922 by Dr. Ilhan New, later founder of Yuhan Corporation in South Korea, and Wallace J. "Wally" Smith from the University of Michigan.
 The first product, canned mung bean sprouts, was originally sold in Smith's Detroit, Michigan, grocery store.

 New left the company for personal reasons in 1930, and Smith was killed by lightning in 1937.
-Regardless, the company flourished.
+Nevertheless, the company flourished.
 By the late 1930s, management at the firm had developed a comprehensive line of food products, including bean sprouts, soy sauce, subgum, kumquats, water chestnuts, brown sauce, bamboo shoots, and chow mein noodles.

 The company capitalized on the growing fascination Americans had with East Asia, including an entirely different type of cuisine.
 In 1937, the company built its first manufacturing facility in Detroit, featuring 60000 sqft of production space.

 To reduce overhead costs and maintain profitability during World War II, management decided to relocate the company from its facility in Detroit about 90 mi to Archbold, Ohio, in 1942.
 Selling its Detroit plant to the federal government for the production of munitions, the proceeds from the sale enabled the company to start a new era in its history.
 In 1943, the Beatrice Creamery Co. purchased La Choy Food Products.

 On June 23, 1957, three principals of the La Choy company, all from Archbold, appeared as contestants on the TV panel show What's My Line.
 As all three men had Irish surnames (Muldoon, McCarthy, and McDonough), they managed to stump the panel.